-- The three magi are obvious but who is the figure in the barn?
-It has been suggested it is the anti-Christ, a human form of Satan, who falsely claims to be the Messiah. - Mary is holding Jesus in her lap in the manner of Jan van Eyck (c.
-1390-1441), and note the upright stance of the donors, saints and magi and even the magi's page compared with the Antichrist, the shepherds on the roof and Saint Joseph during Jesus's swaddling clothes by the fire.
-Notice that the Antichrist who came to earth to deceive is the only one smiling as he hangs onto the doorpost. - The first kneeling Magi, Balthazar, the eldest of the Magi, has placed his gift at Mary's feet alongside his helmet.
+- (CLICK) The three Magi are obvious but who is the figure in the barn? - It has been suggested it is the anti-Christ, a human form of Satan, who falsely claims to be the Messiah. - Mary is holding Jesus in her lap in the manner of Jan van Eyck (c.
+1390-1441), and note the upright stance of the donors, saints and Magi and even the Magi's page compared with the Antichrist.
+Notice that the clothes of the Antichrist are torn signifying his deceitful nature. - The first kneeling Magi, Balthazar, the eldest, has placed his gift at Mary's feet alongside his helmet.
 It is a table ornament made of gold and pearls and shows the Sacrifice of Isaac which prefigures the sacrifice of Christ on the cross to save mankind.
-It rests on toads which allude to the sins from which we must be redeemed.
-The second Magi, Melchior, stands to the rear wearing a metal cloak and offers Mary myrrh on a silver tray.
-The cloak is decorated with the Queen of Sheba offering gifts to Solomon.
-The third Magi, dark-skinned Gaspar, holds a globe containing incense and shows Abner kneeling before King David.
+It rests on toads which allude to the sins from which we must be redeemed. - The second Magi, Melchior, stands to the rear offering Mary myrrh on a silver tray.
+His metal cloak is decorated with the Queen of Sheba offering gifts to Solomon. - The third Magi, dark-skinned Gaspar, holds a globe containing incense and it shows Abner kneeling before King David.
 The phoenix on the globe gathering grain in its beak refers to the Resurrection of Christ.
-The thistles on his shoulder allude to the Passion of Christ and therefore the Redemption.
+The thistles on his shoulder allude to the Passion of Christ and therefore the Redemption. - (CLICK) There are many incidents in the background.
+In the left panel a man lifts his tunic to expose his genitals to a woman, and three other figures dance madly. - On the right, a wolf chases a woman and a boar or wolf savages a man amid a

-- The background represents a trip to the Holy Land, possibly a crusade to save the area from moral wrong.
-In the left panel a man lifts his tunic to expose his genitals to a woman, and three other figures dance madly.
-On the right, on the bleak wayside, a wolf chases a woman and a boar or wolf savages a man amid a landscape of broken-down trees. - Behind the barn is a house with a flag with a swan and a dovecote clearly identifying it as a brothel.
-A man is pulling a horse with a monkey on it, a reference to lust. - On the right behind the barn and higher up is a statue of a man on a column which some think relate to the idols in Egypt that fell down as the Holy family passed. - The city in the background is Bethlehem with a windmill outside its walls and another army riding passed.
+- landscape of broken-down trees. - In the centre panel in the background there is a house with a flag with a swan and a dovecote which would at the time clearly identify it as a brothel.
+To the right, a man is pulling a horse with a monkey on it, a reference to lust.
+On a small hill above is a statue of a man on a column which some think relate to the idols in Egypt that fell down as the Holy family passed through the land.